 Set yourself up for success: managing conflict with peers and supervisors

-This session is led by Mary Moore, Associate Lecturer of Communication Studies.
-Session goals will include:
+This session was led by Mary Moore, Associate Lecturer of Communication Studies.
+Session goals included:

 - Learning to embrace conflict as productive and necessary